Chakras and the Endocrine system

 chakras and the endocrine system

-In the same way that our physical body`s central nervous system consists of the spinal cord leading o the brain, the energetic equivalent is “Sushumna” – the vertical column through which all chakras are located.
+In the same way that our physical body`s central nervous system consists of the spinal cord leading to the brain, the energetic equivalent is “Sushumna” – the vertical column through which all chakras are located.
 Sushumna is the primary of the three main nadis ( channels of energy ) in the body.
-While the Sushumna is the central channel, the “ida” left and “Pingala” right nadis start and end on opposite sides of Sushumna.
+While the Sushumna is the central channel, the “ida” left and “Pingala” right nadis start and end on opposite sides of the Sushumna.
 In yoga and health science of Ayurveda, it is thought that keeping nadis in balance and free from blocks promotes the flow of prana ( vital energy ), which increases physical and mental health.
 The principal ways of balancing the nadis in yoga practice are through pranayama ( breathing exercises ) and meditation.

 Read my next article ” Chakra balancing: 7 ways how to balance your chakras”.